bdlm/log/README.md

   // Log as JSON instead of the default ASCII formatter. log.SetFormatter(&log.JSONFormatter{})

-  // Output to stdout instead of the default stderr
+  // Output to stdout instead of the default stderr.
+Can be any io.Writer, see
-  // Can be any io.Writer, see below for File example log.SetOutput(os.Stdout)
+  // below for a File example.
+  log.SetOutput(os.Stdout)

   // Only log the warning severity or above.